Sleeping Positions Can Adversely Affect Snoring: Know How?

 Sleeping on the side can cause wrinkles as stated by Dee Anna Glaser, professor of dermatology at Saint Louis University.
 As it is a natural part of ageing nobody should feel bad about getting wrinkles.

-Sleeping on your side puts pressure on your skin as it is pressed into the pillow on a nightly basis causing a drag effect as confirmed by Health magazine if you are keen to avoid them.
+Sleeping on your side puts pressure on your skin as it is pressed into the pillow on a nightly basis causing a drag effect and stretching the skin.
+This is confirmed by Health magazine.

 Sleeping on your back can worsen obstructive sleep apnea and can also cause other sleep disorders.
 However a good quality sleep apnea mouthpiece can help cure OSA.